mothule/RNMoVali/README.md

 # Attention

-I am Japanese.
-English does not speak only a little. and write too.
+I am a Japanese programmer, so I have some trouble writing in English.
-Often you will find a typo.
-At that time, close your eyes.
-And may you send kindness pull-requests.
+You may find a typo or mistake but just be nice with your feedback.

-Thank you for reading to the end.
+Thank you for your support and kindness.